e-j-w/ChartOfNuclides/README.md

 Developed and maintained by [Jonathan Williams](https://e-j-w.github.io/).

-A slightly modified version of the [SDL_FontCache](https://github.com/grimfang4/SDL_FontCache) library by Jonathan Dearborn is used for fast text rendering.
+A modified version of the [SDL_FontCache](https://github.com/grimfang4/SDL_FontCache) library by Jonathan Dearborn is used for fast text rendering.

 The font used in this program (`data/font.ttf`) is a modified version of [Oxygen](https://github.com/KDE/oxygen-fonts) with some additional unicode glyphs from [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans).
 Both fonts are made available under the [Open Font License](https://openfontlicense.org/) (as described [here](https://fonts.google.com/specimen/Oxygen/about) and [here](https://fonts.google.com/noto/specimen/Noto+Sans/about)).